How Student Loans Work in Australia

 - Their education provider

-Eligibility must be confirmed before the census date — the last date to withdraw without incurring a debt.⁶
+Eligibility must usually be confirmed before the census date, which is the last date students can withdraw from a unit without incurring a HELP debt.

 2. Loan Disbursement

-- Fees are paid directly to the provider
+- Tuition fees are paid directly to the education provider

-- The debt is recorded against your Tax File Number (TFN)
+- The debt is recorded against the student’s Tax File Number (TFN)

-- You don’t receive cash for tuition fees
+- Students usually do not receive cash payments for tuition fees

-HELP debts do not accrue interest like bank loans.
+HELP debts do not accrue commercial interest like many bank loans.

 Student Loan Eligibility in Australia